 The Frieze Art Fair has again transformed Regent’s Park into the world’s capital of creativity.

-This year Frieze featured everything from modern art installations to films and musical performances that break new ground.
+This year Frieze featured everything from modern art installations to films and musical performances that broke new ground.

-Always attracting the heavyweights of the art world, as well as the cream of the emerging talent crop, it is the place to be for buyers, sellers, or anyone with an eye for compelling new art.
+Always attracting the VIPs of the art world, as well as the elite of the emerging talent, it is the place to be for anyone with an eye for engaging new art.

-Among the highlights were Berni Searle at Stevenson, of Cape Town and Johannesburg, Walter Pfeiffer at Paris’s Galerie Sultana, and Elmgreen & Dragset at Victoria Miro, of London and Venice; at Frieze Masters, highlights include Lenore G. Tawney at London’s Alison Jacques Gallery and a Court Nautilus Cup at Kunstkammer Georg Laue, of Munich and London.
+Among the highlights were Berni Searle at Stevenson, of Cape Town and Johannesburg, Walter Pfeiffer at Paris’s Galerie Sultana, and Elmgreen & Dragset at Victoria Miro, of London and Venice.
+At Frieze Masters, highlights included Lenore G. Tawney at London’s Alison Jacques Gallery and a Court Nautilus Cup at Kunstkammer Georg Laue, of Munich and London.

-Frieze Masters showcased six thousand years of art (but nothing made after the year 2000) by bringing together more than 130 leading modern and old master galleries from around the world.
-From Degas and Renoir to Man Ray and Dorothea Lange, the breadth of work on display is always breathtaking.
+Frieze Masters showcased six thousand years of art by bringing together more than 130 leading modern and old master galleries from around the world.
+From Degas and Renoir to Man Ray and Dorothea Lange, the breadth of work on display was astonishing.
 Highlights included the post-war abstract paintings by Joe Overstreet and the non-traditional textile works by Lenore Tawney.

-Perfectly framing and then linking the two exhibitions is Regent’s Park itself; visitors can stroll and linger admiring Frieze’s Sculpture Park while absorbing the natural wonder of this year’s spectacular autumn colours.
+Perfectly framing and then linking the two exhibitions is Regent’s Park itself; visitors can stroll and admire Frieze’s Sculpture Park while absorbing this year’s dramatic autumn colours.